Noxcrew/noxesium/README.md

 - Recent versions contain experimental UI optimizations which can be enabled in the Video Settings.
 These optimizations currently don't support 3rd party mods yet but will in a future release.
 After these are stable they will be automatically enabled and should improve client fps on servers with custom UI elements.
 - Various small optimizations to rendering custom entity models
-- Optimizes beacon beam rendering (only when not using Iris Shaders)
+- Speeds up beacon beam rendering (only when not using Iris Shaders)

 ### Additions